ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 glacier and ice sheet spatial coverage.
-Vector data for glaciers (ice caps, icefields and mountain glaciers) were taken from the first globally complete glacier inventory, the Randolph Glacier Inventory version 1.0 (RGIv1.0: Arendt et al. 2012).
-Vector data for the Greenland Ice Sheet were provided by Frank Paul and Tobias Bolch (University of
+Vector data for glaciers (ice caps, icefields and mountain glaciers) were taken from the first globally complete glacier inventory, the Randolph Glacier Inventory version 1.0 (RGIv1.0: :ref:`Arendt et al. 2012 <Arendtetal2012>`).
+Vector data for the Greenland Ice Sheet were provided by Frank Paul and Tobias Bolch (University of Zurich: :ref:`Rastner et al. 2012 <Rastneretal2012>`).
-Zurich: Rastner et al. 2012).
-Antarctic Ice Sheet data were provided by Andrew Bliss (University of Alaska) and were extracted from the Scientific Committee on Antarctic Research (SCAR) Antarctic Digital Database version 5.0.
+Antarctic Ice Sheet data were provided by
+Andrew Bliss (University of Alaska) and were extracted from the Scientific Committee on Antarctic Research (SCAR) Antarctic Digital Database version 5.0.
 Floating ice is only provided for the Antarctic